ginow/Angular-CRUD-table/README.md

 ## Notes
 It retrieves data from webapi service by http get request.
 For developement purpose the data (stored as json) is retrieved locally from the "assets" folder.

+crm-webapi-service.service.ts is the service created in angular for webapi calls to Microsoft Dynamics 365 environment

 Column names have been hard-coded, but can be generalised.

-Index.html, main.js, polyfills.js, runtime.js, styles.js, assets has also been copied to the root location so that the [demo](https://ginow.github.io/Angular-CRUD-table/)
+index.html, main.js, polyfills.js, runtime.js, styles.js, assets has also been copied to the root location so that the [demo](https://ginow.github.io/Angular-CRUD-table/)
- page works
+ page works.

 ## Development server